 More bad news for Gloria.

-She wrenched her arm away and stared at him.
+I wrenched my arm away and stared at him.
 "You're all I sodding need, just when I thought things couldn't get any worse."

 "You've heard then?"